BennYuGi-Oh/Visual-project/README.md

 # Visual-project
-This is the place where i upload my visuals
+This is the place where I upload my visuals
+ ### Overview

+This project will enhance to visualize and indentify the progress made on various regions.